ansys/grantami-jobqueue/doc/source/contributing.rst

 in the documentation build if the environment variable ``BUILD_EXAMPLES`` is set to ``True``.
 Otherwise, a different set of examples is run to validate the process.

-Examples are checked in as scripts using the ``light`` format, see `jupytext`_ for more information.
-As part of the doc build process, the Python files are converted back into Jupyter notebooks and the output cells are populated by running the notebooks against a Granta MI instance.
+Examples are checked in as scripts using the ``light`` format.
+For more information, see `jupytext`_.
+As part of the documentation-building process, the Python files are converted back into Jupyter notebooks and the output cells are populated by running the notebooks against a Granta MI instance.

 This conversion between Jupyter notebooks and Python files is performed by `nb-convert`_.
-For installation instructions, see the nb-convert documentation.
+For installation information, see the ``nb-convert`` documentation.

 .. _poetry: https://python-poetry.org/